 - This research captures the views of over 8,000 people in the UK.

 About Business in the Community

 Business in the community is the oldest and largest business-led membership organisation dedicated to responsible business.
-We were created nearly 40 years ago by HRH The Prince of Wales to champion responsible business.
+We were created nearly 40 years ago, with HRH The Prince of Wales as our Royal Founding Patron, to champion responsible business.
 We inspire, engage and challenge members and we mobilise that collective strength as a force for good in society to:

 - Develop a skilled and inclusive workforce for today and tomorrow;